🔼The name Epicureans in the Bible

 The name Epicureans literally means Those Pertaining To The Help Attained From Auxiliary Troops, which is highly relevant considering that Paul deems the help he received from God to be επικουρια (epikouria), or non-native to Judaism (Acts 26:22).

-Paul's message to the Athenians centered around the resurrection of the Christ, which in the gospel narrative corresponds to Jesus' resurrection from the grave.
+Paul's message to the Athenians centered on the resurrection of the Christ, which in the gospel narrative corresponds to Jesus' resurrection from the grave.
 But it also deals with humanity's gradual learning about how the world works — in Greek philosophy this concept is summed up by the name Logos, which in the New Testament is applied to Christ.

 The evangelists' main contribution to philosophy is probably the idea that whatever correct or beneficial any school of thought might have worked out, does not belong to that particular school but to the Logos that is available to everybody.
 And that makes the very formation of schools of thought or denominations or even entire religions superfluous, and only the interdenominational discourse of any practical value.